BA Biology, Southern Missionary College

 I enjoyed teaching Biology at Andrews so much because of the opportunity it gave me to make new friends.
 The bonds of friendship forged in the classroom, the laboratory, and hallways last a lifetime.
 But these friendships with students and faculty are special because of the common interests we share in the study of life.

 What attracted me to Andrews University was the department's balanced approach to both teaching and research.
 High quality teaching requires an intimate involvement with the constantly moving leading edge of what is known.
 And it's here at Andrews that I find both research and teaching strongly supported, recognized, and encouraged on all fronts.

-I teach the first segment of Foundations of Biology, our introductory course for Biology Majors as well as a course in Tissue Culture and another in Electron Microscopy.
-The last two courses are very much skills development courses for students preparing to do research.
 As a plant biologist, my research interests have centered on plant growth and development.
 Most recently, these investigations have taken me into plant tissue culture - developing ways to get plant growth and development to happen in vitro where it can be observed and manipulated.
 Current projects include developing somatic embryogenesis protocols in Velvetleaf as one tool in developing weed control measures.